 Test 3: The evaluator shall test that the TOE can properly handle revoked certificates – conditional on whether CRL, OCSP, OCSP stapling, or OCSP multi-stapling is selected; if multiple methods are selected, and then a test is performed for each method.
 The evaluator has to only test one up in the trust chain (future revisions may require to ensure the validation is done up the entire chain).
 The evaluator shall ensure that a valid certificate is used, and that the validation function succeeds.
 The evaluator shall then attempt the test with a certificate that will be revoked (for each method chosen in the selection) and verify that the validation function fails.

-Test 4: If any OCSP option is selected, the evaluator shall configure the OCSP server or use a man-in-the-middle tool to present a certificate that does not have the OCSP signing purpose and verify that validation of the OCSP response fails.
+Test 4: If any OCSP option is selected, the evaluator shall configure a delegated OCSP server to use a certificate that does not have the OCSP signing purpose to sign a valid response, and verify that validation of the OCSP response fails.
 If CRL is selected, the evaluator shall configure the CA to sign a CRL with a certificate that does not have the cRLsign key usage bit set, and verify that validation of the CRL fails.

 Test 5: The evaluator shall modify a single byte in the certificate and verify that the certificate fails to validate.